The Commissioner of Canada Elections

 Referrals to the Commissioner of Canada Elections

-When Elections Canada, in its role as the administrator of federal electoral events and of the federal political financing regime, becomes aware of potential wrongdoing under the Canada Elections Act, the agency refers that information to the Commissioner of Canada Elections for consideration and possible investigation.
+When Elections Canada, in its role as the administrator of federal electoral events and of the federal political financing regime, becomes aware of potential violations to the Canada Elections Act, the agency refers that information to the Commissioner of Canada Elections for consideration and possible investigation.

 Elections Canada does not comment publicly on matters that have been referred to the Commissioner.